MatrixAI/Polykey-Docs/Vaults.md

 #### `public pullVault(nodeId: string): void`
 * `nodeId`: ID of node to pull from

 Pulls the vault changes from a nodeId.
-No exceptions occur as the node ID has already been connected to.

----

-#### `public cloneVault(nodeId: string): void`
-* `nodeId`: ID of node to pull from

-Clones the vault repository from a nodeId.
-No exceptions occur as the node ID has already been connected to.
+No exceptions occur as the node ID has already been connected to and the existence of the vault has been checked by the VaultManager.

 ---